Ucnt/aws-s3-webpage-searcher/README.md

 - Search a specific webpage with verbose output (e.g. attempted buckets, etc)

-python search_webpages.py -pv -w mydomain.com
+python search_webpages.py -v -w mydomain.com

 - Search a specific webpage and up to 20 of its subpages (e.g. links and links to links on that domain)